openmpf/openmpf-components/java/TikaTextDetection/README.md

 Language results are stored as follows:
 - `TEXT_LANGUAGE` : The primary detected language for a given text.
 Set to "Unknown" if no language is identified.
 - `TEXT_LANGUAGE_CONFIDENCE` : Raw confidence score for the primary language.
+Ranges from 0 to 1 for OpenNLP and Optimaize language detectors, and set to -1 if no results are found.
 See [note here.](https://tika.apache.org/2.4.1/api/index.html?org/apache/tika/language/detect/LanguageResult.html)
 - `ISO_LANGUAGE` : The primary detected language for a given text in ISO 639-3 format.
 Set to "UNKNOWN" if no language id identified (as "UNK" is an ISO code).

 Secondary languages and their confidence scores are listed as comma separated strings: